 Sponsored by the NIH’s Health and Wellness Council, this group will provide information on key health topics and services to support NIH employees well-being.

 - Log into Facebook and search for “Wellness@NIH”

 - Hover over the image and select the option to join.

 - Answer a few questions to confirm you work at the NIH.

 Once submitted, we will approve your request to become a member.

 Additional NIH Resources

 National Heart Lung and Blood Institute

 In support of the "Take the Stairs" campaign at NIH.
-Fogarty International Center Director Dr.Roger Glass and Deputy Director Dr.Peter Kilmarx are posting signs encouraging NIH employees to take the steps.
+Fogarty International Center Director Dr.Roger Glass and Deputy Director Dr.Peter Kilmarx posted signs encouraging NIH employees.